List of Hollyoaks characters introduced in 2015: Lisa Loveday

 Lisa Loveday, played by Rachel Adedeji, made her first on-screen appearance during a flashback episode on 17 September 2015, before appearing regularly from 29 April 2016.
 Lisa is the daughter of Simone (Jacqueline Boatswain) and Louis Loveday (Karl Collins) and sister of Zack Loveday (Duayne Boachie) who had been missing for 15 years.
 In June 2020, it was announced Adedeji would exit the role later in the year; she exited on 9 September after the character was killed off.

 Lisa first appears in Hollyoaks at the police station when her kidnapper and adoptive mother, Margaret Smith (Suzette Llewellyn), is arrested for kidnapping her.
-Her mother Simone Loveday (Jacqueline Boatswain) and father Louis Loveday (Karl Collins) are stunned to see her.
+Her mother Simone (Jacqueline Boatswain) and father Louis (Karl Collins) are stunned to see her.
 Louis and Simone later do a DNA test to see if she's really their daughter, and the results come back as positive.
 Lisa later confronts Sonia Albright (Kiza Deen) after she discovered that she stole her life.
 Lisa then attacks Sonia for stealing her life, and Zack Loveday (Duayne Boachie) breaks them up and separates them.
 Zack later takes Lisa back to his house and he and his parents show her objects and pictures from the past, which she remembers.
 Lisa later goes to the police station to confront Margaret, who she's angry with for kidnapping her and making her believe that her parents and brother were killed in a car crash.
 However, Margaret manipulates Lisa into by saying she took her in because her parents didn't love her.
 She believes what she says and later disowns the Lovedays for having Margaret arrested.
 As a result of Margaret's manipulation, Lisa wrecks Price Slice.
 As soon as Simone and Louis walk in, she pours some sauce on Sonia's hair and blames her for all of the damage.
 Simone believes her, but Zack and Louis do not.
 After the incident, Louis sees Joanne on the street and they talk about what had happened.
 Joanne reveals that nobody knows what Lisa is truly like, and therefore, Louis grows even more suspicious of Lisa afterwards.
 Eventually, Sonia pleads guilty to the wreckage with Joanne by her side at the police station, even though she didn't really do it.
 Joanne tells her that it would be better to plead not guilty, but Sonia objects to this idea.